para-zhou/CDial-Bias/README.md

 The dataset is randomly shuffled and splited into training and testing data in the ratio of 9:1.

+### Evaluation
+Tentative evaluation metric: F1 scores.
+TBD

 ## Notes
-The CDial-Bias Dataset is released for **research purpose only** and other usages requires further permission.
+The CDial-Bias Dataset is released for **research purpose only** and other usages require further permission.
 If you want to publish experimental results with this dataset, please cite the following article:
 ```
 @misc{cdial2022zhou,